Why proper optimist sail trim is essential for performance?

 wind conditions.
 In strong wind, it should be tightened to keep the leech taut

-and manage forces on the back edge of the sail.
+and manage the load on the leech (back edge) of the sail.
 If it’s too loose, as shown in

 the example image, the sail holds too much power, destabilizing the boat and

 pushing the bow underwater.
-This is often visible as a high boom position,
+This is often visible as an excessively high boom position,

 especially in strong wind.

-In contrast, an overly tight outhaul in light wind prevents the leech from flexing, making the sail less responsive.
+In contrast, an overly tight vangl in light wind prevents the leech from flexing, making the sail less responsive.

 Outhaul (Foot Tension)